efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB5.1/U1LAB5.1.md

 ---
-description: How can media queries on breakpoints be used to make for an responsive webpage?
+description: How can media queries at certain breakpoints be used to make for a responsive webpage?
 ---

 # ChefHub Goes Mobile

 ### Teacher Notes

-...
+Leading up to this Lab, you may want to model again how to inspect a page and use the _Toggle Device Toolbar_.
+Point out specifically the dimensions of the webpage at the top so that students can use this to validate that their breakpoints are working.
+This is explained in step 0.

 ### Prompt